 Emotional support dogs are pets that comfort and ease anxiety and stress in their owners.
 While any type of dog can perform this role, Labs, golden retrievers, poodles, pugs, and Cavalier King Charles spaniels often make good emotional support dogs.
 They don't require any special training and are also not covered by the ADA.
 They do have more legal protections than therapy dogs, however.
 For instance, under the Fair Housing Act, emotional support dogs are allowed to live with their owners in housing complexes that don't normally allow pets, provided the owner's doctor has recommended it.

 Robot Dogs: A Growing Trend

 Some older adults who can no longer care for a pet—or who move into facilities that don't allow animals—are finding joy and comfort with lifelike robotic dogs such as Hasbro's Companion Pet Golden Pup.
 These high-tech pooches look, move, and sound like the real thing: They sport realistic fur along with built-in sensors that listen for vocal cues and respond to human touch.

 Because they can soothe anxiety and generate nurturing feelings without having to be walked, fed, or bathed, robot dogs can be excellent companions for seniors.
-In fact, research has shown that robotic dogs can be very effective at reducing loneliness in nursing home residents.2 They are definitely an option to consider if you or someone you love needs a low-maintenance pet.
+In fact, research in the Journal of the American Medical Directors Association has shown that robotic dogs can be very effective at reducing loneliness in nursing home residents.
+They are definitely an option to consider if you or someone you love needs a low-maintenance pet.